lazycuh/angular-tooltip/README.md

 #### `lcTooltip`

 Sets the tooltip message to show.
+This input accepts a string, or a reference to a `TemplateRef` created by `<ng-template>`.

 #### `lcTooltipPlacement`